Exclusive Kaplan Digital SAT Preparation Provider in Saudi Arabia for 10 years

 44 questions

-Capstone SAT Course Features
+Capstone Learning SAT Course Features

-3 full-length SAT practice tests
+Full-length SAT practice tests

 Detailed score analysis for each practice test

-Expert Kaplan Instructors from New York
+Expert Kaplan instructors from New York

 Learn specific Kaplan-based strategies for tackling each section of the SAT exam